onshape-public/go-client/onshape/docs/MetadataApi.md

 > map[string]interface{} UpdateWVMetadata(ctx, did, wv, wvid).Body(body).Execute()

-Update workspace or version metadata by document ID and workspace or version ID.
+Update the metadata for a workspace or version in a document.

 ### Example